fixer112/mbox_flutter/README.md

-# Mbox_Flutter
+# active_ecommerce_flutter

-This is the flutter mobile application for Mbox
+This is the flutter mobile application for active ecommerce cms

 ## Getting Started